glpi-project/doc/source/tabs/software.rst

 If you make a mistake, you can always go back to the previous step to add it again

 ..
 Note::
-   If you need to add or modify a softawre  (not already presents in the list),  you need to go to the `Assets > Software </modules/assets/softwares.html>`_ tab.
+   If you need to add or modify a software  (not already presents in the list),  you need to go to the `Assets > Software </modules/assets/softwares.html>`_ tab.